Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: Distribution-Embedding Multi-Agent Proximal Policy Optimization

 \subsection{Offline training}

-We first simulate an offline environment based on the historical observations on $\{q_n(t)\}$ and $\{g_{n,m,q}(t)\}$.
-Then, we iteratively generate experiences by interacting with this simulated environment and update the PPO parameters based on these experiences.
+We first simulate an offline environment based on the historical observations on the processes $\{q_n(t)\}$ and $\{g_{n,m,q}(t)\}$.
+Then, we iteratively generate experiences by interacting with this simulated environment and update the PPO parameters, i.e., $\bm{\theta}_m$ and $\bm{\phi}_m$, based on these experiences.